jscomponents/CookieJS/README.md

 CookieJS
 ========

-A lightweight library to handle cookies with pure JavaScript
+A lightweight library to handle cookie in the browser with pure JavaScript.
+Feel free to fork!